NuGet/Home/designs/CentrallyManagingNuGetPackageVersions-VS-APIs.md

   /// The package version
   /// </summary>
   /// <remarks>
-  /// * If the project does not use CPVM
-  ///   * AddOrUpdate must set the PackageReference Version metadata to this value
-  ///   * RemovePackage will ignore any value in Version
-  /// * If the project uses CPVM
   /// * AddOrUpdate must set the Version attribute in the Directory.Packages.props fie to this version.
 If the Directory.Packages.props file does not already contain an item for this PackageId, then it should be added.
-  ///   * RemovePackage will ignore any value in Version
+  /// * Remove and RemovePackageReference will ignore any value in Version
   /// </remarks>
   public string Version { get; set; }